Azrealy/WorkSpace/README.md

 ```
 Using this `curl_tests/<bash.sh>` to check the server response.

-# Setup the frontend client
+# Setup the Front End client
 At the frontend I use yarn to manager the package.
 First move to the dir `workspace-app` and run `yarn` to fetch the package we need.
 ```sh
 (dev-workspace)% cd workspace-app